inviqa/magento-symfony-container/README.md

 ### Explicitly Providing Dependencies via __dependencies (since version 0.5.0)

 Certain Magento classes, such as controllers, observers and blocks are instantiated by the system and therefore cannot be instantiated by the DI Container, nevertheless an additional service tag can make it easier to explicitly provide dependencies to these classes.
-Adding the mage.injectable tag to a service will allow you to provide this services dependencies *after* the service has been instantiated.
-The services arguments will be provided to the __dependencies method provided you call ServiceInjector::setupDependencies($class) after service instantiation, and your service has a __dependencies method that contains typehints that match the arguments type an order.
+Adding the mage.injectable tag to a service will allow you to provide these service dependencies *after* the service has been instantiated.
+The services arguments will be provided to the __dependencies method, provided you call ServiceInjector::setupDependencies($class) after service instantiation, and your service has a __dependencies method that contains typehints that match the arguments types in order.

 For convenience, setupDependencies is called on controllers by hooking into the pre-dispatch event, for other classes such as observers and blocks you will have to call it yourself by overriding the class constructor.